shahramk61/RoboND-Perception-Project/writeup.md

 9. Congratulations!
 Your Done!

 ### Challenges
-# Extra Challenges: Complete the Pick & Place
-7. To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
-This topic is read by Moveit!, which uses this point cloud input to generate a collision map, allowing the robot to plan its trajectory.
-Keep in mind that later when you go to pick up an object, you must first remove it from this point cloud so it is removed from the collision map!
-8. Rotate the robot to generate collision map of table sides.
-This can be accomplished by publishing joint angle value(in radians) to `/pr2/world_joint_controller/command`
-9. Rotate the robot back to its original state.
-10. Create a ROS Client for the “pick_place_routine” rosservice.
-In the required steps above, you already created the messages you need to use this service.
-Checkout the [PickPlace.srv](https://github.com/udacity/RoboND-Perception-Project/tree/master/pr2_robot/srv) file to find out what arguments you must pass to this service.
-11. If everything was done correctly, when you pass the appropriate messages to the `pick_place_routine` service, the selected arm will perform pick and place operation and display trajectory in the RViz window
-12. Place all the objects from your pick list in their respective dropoff box and you have completed the challenge!
-13. Looking for a bigger challenge?
-Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!

 Training different SVM model for each world seemed inefficient and time consuming therefore I just trained a single SVM model with all objects and used it for all three worlds.
 It worked better for me since training models with few classes and small amount of the noise in the detected object would sometimes cause miss identification.
-For all the step-by-step details on how to complete this project see the [RoboND 3D Perception Project Lesson](https://classroom.udacity.com/nanodegrees/nd209/parts/586e8e81-fc68-4f71-9cab-98ccd4766cfe/modules/e5bfcfbd-3f7d-43fe-8248-0c65d910345a/lessons/e3e5fd8e-2f76-4169-a5bc-5a128d380155/concepts/802deabb-7dbb-46be-bf21-6cb0a39a1961)
-Note: The robot is a bit moody at times and might leave objects on the table or fling them across the room :D As long as your pipeline performs succesful recognition, your project will be considered successful even if the robot feels otherwise!